 Review of the Electricity (Hazards from Trees) Regulations 2003

-The Ministry of Business, Innovation and Employment has been reviewing the Electricity (Hazards from Trees) Regulations 2003.
+The Ministry of Business, Innovation and Employment has concluded the review of the Electricity (Hazards from Trees) Regulations 2003.
 Following amendments in October 2024 the Government has announced subsequent amendments that address trees falling onto lines.

-On 29 April 2025 the Minister for Energy announced further amendments to the Electricity (Hazards from Trees) Regulations 2003.
+In June 2026 the Minister for Energy announced further amendments to the Electricity (Hazards from Trees) Regulations 2003.
 These amendments will lower the risk to power lines from trees outside the immediate Growth Limit Zone (GLZ).
-These amendments are expected in late 2025.
+The updated Regulations commence 23 July 2026 with appropriate transitional periods.

 Read the Minister’s announcement: